Join irreducible semigroups: Join

 \begin{theorem} The {\pvar} $\lpbr\elB\rpbr$ is {\ji} and

 where $\be$ is an idempotent in the minimal ideal of $\wh{\{x,y,z\}^+}$\up. \end{theorem}

 \begin{proof} This is a special case of Theorem~\ref{T: Ok} since $\elB \cong \OO_2^\ba$. \end{proof}

 The remainder of this subsection is devoted to establishing a basis for the identities satisfied by $\elB$.
-It turns out that it is notationally simpler to consider the dual semigroup $\elBop = \{ a,b,c,d,e\}$, given by the following multiplication table:
+It turns out that it is notationally simpler to consider the dual semigroup $\elBop = \{ a,b,c,d,e\}$ given in Table~\ref{Tab: el3bar op}.

 \begin{proposition} \quad \begin{enumerate}[\rm(i)] \item The identities satisfied by the semigroup $\elBop$ are axiomatized by

 \item The sub{\pvar} of $\lpbr\elBop\rpbr$ defined by the identity

 is the unique maximal sub{\pvar} of $\lpbr\elBop\rpbr$\up. \end{enumerate} \end{proposition}